Kondo overscreening in the presence of superconductivity: Bethe Ansatz Equations

-The problem of diagonalizing the Hamiltonian Eq.\eqref{modelham} requires consistently solving the coupled algebraic equations Eq.\eqref{ccbae-final} and Eq.\eqref{o3su21/2imp}.
+The problem of diagonalizing the Hamiltonian Eq.\eqref{modelham} thus requires consistently solving the coupled algebraic equations Eq.\eqref{ccbae-final} and Eq.\eqref{o3su21/2imp}.
+The first equation, Eq.\eqref{ccbae-final} is a quantization condition for the pseudomomenta \(k_j\) (with \(L\) being the system size).
+The second equation \eqref{o3su21/2imp} constrains the spin rapidities \(\lambda_\alpha\).
+Every configuration of \(\lambda_\alpha\) that satisfies this equation corresponds to an eigenstate of the system, with its energy determined via the first equation.
+The spin of the state is obtained by knowing the total number of spin flips $M$ using the relation $ S^z=\left(N+\frac{1}{2}-2M\right)=\frac{1}{2} $.

+In essence, the first equation governs the charge degrees of freedom by fixing the allowed values of \(k_j\), while the second equation encodes the interactions among the spin degrees of freedom.
+Together, they capture the full spectrum of the model, with the interplay between charge and spin excitations determining both the eigenstates and their corresponding eigenenergies.

 The first term in Eq.\eqref{o3su21/2imp}, which depends on the RG invariant parameter $d$, encodes all the information about the boundary physics.
-As we shall see, for various values of the parameter $d$, this term gives different contributions to a physical quantity, and hence, this gives us a way to describe the physics of the model in terms of the RG invariant parameter $d$, which could take real or imaginary value.
+As we shall see, for various values of the parameter $d$, this term gives different contributions to a physical quantity, and hence, this gives us a way to describe the physics of the model in terms of the RG invariant parameter $d$, which could take real or imaginary values.
 We shall describe the boundary physics in four distinct phases: the Kondo phase, the zero mode phase, the YSR phase, and the unscreened phase with decreasing amount of details.

 \